Devonshires in the house! Developing both properties and people is the name of the game at this full-service firm.

 Method of application: Online Application form - https://www.apply4law.com/devonshires

-Selection procedure: Online application form, psychometric test, assessment centre, panel interview
+Selection procedure: Online application form, online aptitude test, assessment centre, panel interview

 No. of training contracts: 18